Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Quantization Without the Headaches

 Quantization reduces numeric precision to save memory and boost speed.
 The goal is to lower precision without crushing accuracy on your tasks.
-Four bit and eight bit formats are popular because they are friendly to consumer hardware.
+Four bit and eight bit formats are popular because they are friendly to consumer hardware and embedded systems.

 Runtimes and Tooling